Generic Name: Atazanavir Capsules (at a za NA veer)

 - Some people with hemophilia have had times of more bleeding when taking drugs like this one.
 If you have hemophilia, talk with your doctor.

-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take this medicine (atazanavir capsules).
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this medicine (atazanavir capsules).
+Tell your doctor right away if you have any new signs after you start this medicine (atazanavir capsules), even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.